-The American Legion and the Veterans of Foreign Wars
+History of American Legion and Veterans of Foreign Wars

 The American Legion

 The American Legion (sometimes referred to as “The Legion”) began after World War I as a group of twenty officers who served in the American Expeditionary Forces (AEF) in France.
 The AEF Headquarters had asked these officers to suggest ideas on how to improve troop morale.
 One officer, Lieutenant Colonel Theodore Roosevelt, Jr. (eldest son of the 26th President), made the proposal of an organization of veterans.
 In February 1919, this group formed a temporary committee and selected several hundred officers who had the confidence and respect of the whole army.

 The following month, about 1000 officers and enlisted men attended the first organizational meeting, known as the Paris Caucus.
 At this meeting, the group adopted a temporary constitution and the name "The American Legion."

 The American Legion was chartered by Congress in 1919 as a patriotic, mutual-help war-time veteran’s organization and the first American Legion post in the United States was General John Joseph Pershing Post Number 1 in Washington, D.C., organized on March 7, 1919.
 Since then, the American Legion has evolved from a group of war-weary veterans of World War I into one of the most influential nonprofit groups in the United States - the American Legion is a community-service organization which now numbers over 2.4 million in 14,000 posts worldwide.